Pakistanis in Germany: International students

 The Government of Pakistan through its Higher Education Commission has sent hundreds of Pakistani researchers and scientists for training in German universities.

 Most major German universities have Pakistani student societies.
 Hundreds of institutes in Pakistan teach students German as their primary foreign language as part of an effort by Germany's top technical colleges to attract more Pakistani students.

 A recent study by Germany's Federal Employment Agency concluded that Pakistanis have been the most successful at finding work in the EU country over the past couple of years.

 Religion

-Most Pakistanis in Germany are Muslim, including majority Sunnis, Shias and other sects.
+Most Pakistanis in Germany are Muslim, including majority Ahmadi Muslims, Sunnis, Shias and other sects.
 There are also many Pakistani Hindus, Parsis, and Sikhs, as well as a strong Christian community.

 Street named in Muhammad Iqbal's honour in Heidelberg.